wbagais/DAND_projects/README.md

 ## project #1: (python)
 Bike share analysis
-Using python I compared the useage of bicycle-sharing system in New York, Chicago, and Qashington The data provided by Motivate.
+Using python I compared the usage of the bicycle-sharing system in New York, Chicago, and Washington The data provided by Motivate.

 ## project #2: (python)